-Next March, Tate Britain will open a major exhibition about Vincent van Gogh (1853-1890).
-The EY Exhibition: Van Gogh and Britain will be the first exhibition to take a new look at the artist through his relationship with Britain.
-It will explore how Van Gogh was inspired by British art, literature and culture throughout his career and how he in turn inspired British artists, from Walter Sickert to Francis Bacon.
+Today Tate Britain opens a major exhibition about Vincent van Gogh (1 853-1 890).
+The EY Exhibition: Van Gogh and Britain is the first exhibition to take a new look at the artist through his relationship with Britain.
+It explores both how Van Gogh was inspired by British art, literature and culture throughout his career and how he in turn inspired British artists, from Vanessa Bell to Francis Bacon.

-The exhibition will also explore Van Gogh’s passion for British graphic artists and prints.
+The exhibition also explores Van Gogh's passion for British graphic artists and prints.
 Despite his poverty, he searched out and collected around 2,000 engravings, most from English magazines such as the Illustrated London News.
-‘My whole life is aimed at making the things from everyday life that Dickens describes and these artists draw’ he wrote in his first years as a struggling artist.
-He returned to these prints in his final months, painting his only image of London, Prisoners Exercising, from Gustave Doré’s print of Newgate Prison.
+'My whole life is aimed at making the things from everyday life that Dickens describes and these artists draw' he wrote in his first years as a struggling artist.
+He returned to these prints in his final months, painting his only image of London, The Prison Courtyard from Gustave Doré's print of Newgate Prison.

-Tracing Van Gogh from his obscure years in London to the extraordinary fame he achieved in Britain in the 1950s, the exhibition will show how his uncompromising art and life paved the way for modern British artists like Matthew Smith, Christopher Wood and David Bomberg.
-It will conclude with an important group of portraits by Francis Bacon based on a Van Gogh self-portrait known only from photographs since its destruction during the Second World War.
-The exhibition will provide an opportunity to look afresh at well-known works by Van Gogh, through the eyes of the British artists he so inspired.
-To artists like Bacon, and the British public at large, Van Gogh epitomised the idea of the embattled, misunderstood artist, set apart from mainstream society.
+Tracing Van Gogh from his obscure years in London to the extraordinary fame he achieved in Britain in the 1950s, the exhibition shows how his uncompromising art and life paved the way for modern British artists like Matthew Smith, Christopher Wood and David Bomberg.
+It concludes with an important group of portraits by Francis Bacon based on a Van Gogh self-portrait known only from photographs since its destruction during the Second World War.
+The exhibition provides an opportunity to look afresh at well-known works by Van Gogh, through the eyes of the British artists he so inspired, in a period when he epitomised the idea of the embattled, misunderstood artist, set apart from mainstream society.

-The EY Exhibition: Van Gogh and Britain is organised by lead curator Carol Jacobi, Curator of British Art 1850-1915, Tate Britain and Chris Stephens, Director of Holburne Museum, Bath with Van Gogh specialist Martin Bailey and Hattie Spires, Assistant Curator Modern British Art, Tate Britain.
-It will be accompanied by a major catalogue from Tate Publishing and a programme of talks and events in the gallery.
+The EY Exhibition: Van Gogh and Britain is organised by lead curator Carol Jacobi, Curator of British Art 1850-1915, Tate Britain and Chris Stephens, Director of Holburne Museum, Bath with Van Gogh specialist Martin Bailey and Hattie Spires, Assistant Curator Modern British Art, with support from James Finch, Assistant Curator 19th Century British Art, Tate Britain.
+It is accompanied by a major catalogue from Tate Publishing and a programme of talks and events in the gallery.

 The EY Exhibition: Van Gogh and Britain is the eighth ground-breaking exhibition supported through The EY Tate Arts Partnership.
-This nine year partnership makes EY one of Tate’s largest and longest-standing corporate supporters and this support extends to corporate memberships around the country.
+This nine year partnership makes EY one of Tate's largest and most long-standing corporate supporters.
+This support also extends to corporate memberships around the UK.